cbtham/rhoai-genai-workshop/README.md

 ## 2. Downloading Model

 Navigate to https://huggingface.co/ and find the model you would like to deploy.
-For this guide I am going to be downloading the granite-3.0-8b-instruct model (https://huggingface.co/ibm-granite/granite-3.0-8b-instruct/tree/main).
+In this workshop, we will be using Red Hat certified models at https://huggingface.co/RedHatAI.
+We will use the ([phi-4-quantized.w4a16 model](https://huggingface.co/RedHatAI/phi-4-quantized.w4a16)).

 First you need to generate an access token:
 1. Navigate to settings -> access tokens